Any person aged 55 or older can apply for an Interest-Only Lifetime Mortgage.

 Professional and friendly advice from people who care.
 Book a free consultation.
 Release equity if you need or want cash to enhance your lifestyle.

-Up until recent years, the Halifax Retirement Home Plan was an Interest Only Lifetime Mortgage option but was withdrawn in late 2010.
-Although this is no longer an option, there are still alternatives available that can have the same benefits and meet the same needs as this previously available choice.
+Until recently, the Halifax Retirement Home Plan was an Interest-Only Lifetime Mortgage option, but it was withdrawn in late 2010.
+Although this is no longer an option, alternatives are still available that offer the same benefits and meet the same needs as the previously available choice.

-Interest Only Lifetime Mortgages are available to those individuals collecting a pension or retirement income and there are a number of different options as well.
-These options are based specifically on a self-certification basis or multiple pension income to warrant a retirement mortgage.
+Interest-only Lifetime Mortgages are available to individuals receiving a pension or retirement income, and there are several options.
+These options are based on self-certification or multiple pension incomes to warrant a retirement mortgage.

-Many mainstream financing institutions only make this option available to individuals under the age of 75, but there are some specialised lenders who will make this offer for those who are age 80 or older if needed.
+Many mainstream financing institutions offer this option only to individuals under 75, but some specialised lenders will make it available to those aged 80 or older if needed.

 What Are the Advantages?

-Additionally, the borrower will be able to retain 100 per cent ownership of the property value and remain living in the home for the term of the loan.
-Some other advantages include mortgage terms that will run the borrower’s entire life and repayment can be made upon the sale of the home with the remaining funds being paid out to beneficiaries as part of the borrower’s inheritance.
+Additionally, the borrower will retain 100 per cent ownership of the property’s value and remain living in the home for the term of the loan.
+Some other advantages include mortgage terms that run the borrower’s entire life, repayment upon the home’s sale, and the remaining funds paid to beneficiaries as part of the borrower’s inheritance.

-Finally, an Interest Only Lifetime Mortgage is portable, so even if the applicant moves, they can transfer the Lifetime Mortgage to their new property.
-In many cases, these advantages will greatly benefit not only the applicant but also the family.
+Finally, an Interest-Only Lifetime Mortgage is portable, so even if the applicant moves, they can transfer the Mortgage to their new property.
+In many cases, these advantages will greatly benefit the applicant and the family.

 Some other disadvantages include reduced beneficiary inheritance, early repayment penalties, or changes in the borrower’s circumstances that can make the monthly payments unaffordable.

-Choosing an Interest Only Lifetime Mortgage is an important decision and should not be finalised until all the details have been considered.
-Applicants should think about all current and future situations as well as having action plans in place should any of these scenarios arise.
+Choosing an Interest-Only Lifetime Mortgage is an important decision that should not be finalised until all the details have been considered.
+Applicants should consider all current and future situations and have action plans in place should any of these scenarios arise.

-Also, the decision to choose this type of Lifetime Mortgage should be discussed with the applicant’s partner and family members to make sure it is the best choice for the family unit.
-Finally, always consulting with a financing specialist is important to make sure the Lifetime Mortgage option chosen best meets all of the applicant’s needs.
+Also, the decision to choose this type of Lifetime Mortgage should be discussed with the applicant’s partner and family members to ensure it is the best choice for the family unit.
+Finally, it is important to always consult a financing specialist to ensure the chosen Lifetime Mortgage option best meets all the applicant’s needs.